 Is a 55,000 Word Manuscript Novel Length?

-In his article, "Word Count: How Long Should a Book Be?", Glen C Strathy turns to The Science Fiction and Fantasy Writers of America's (SFFWA) criteria for the Nebula Awards to determine his word count criteria.
+In his article, "Word Count: How Long Should a Book Be?"
+Glen C Strathy turns to The Science Fiction and Fantasy Writers of America's (SFFWA) criteria for the Nebula Awards to determine his word count criteria.

 Here's how the SFFWA defines the stories they review for the award: